-The average teacher salary in Missouri is far below the national average and compared to other states, the average beginning teacher salary is even lower.
-These inadequately paid professionals are expected to deliver student performance results that are above average.
+The average teacher salary in Missouri is far below the national average and compared to other states, the average beginning teacher salary is one of the lowest in the United States.
+Missouri’s inadequately paid professionals are expected to deliver student performance results that are above average.
 While states surrounding Missouri continue to increase teacher pay, Missouri falls further and further behind national trends in teacher compensation.

 A secure and stable defined-benefit retirement program is vital to recruiting and retaining highly qualified and effective educators.
 Actuarially sound improvements to the system continue to strengthen the Missouri public educators’ financial futures.
 Transitioning work after retirement from a limit on the number of hours worked to an earnings limit for Public School Retirement System (PSRS) will further simplify burdensome requirements on employees and districts.

 MSTA strongly believes all students and staff have a right to a safe school environment.
 Missouri education professionals have worked tirelessly throughout the COVID-19 pandemic, responding to a constantly changing environment to provide the best possible education to students.
 As professionals in public education, teachers and support staff must be involved in decisions affecting schools, students and communities.
 As school districts continue to evolve their plans for recovery from COVID-19, education professionals must continue to have a voice in the safety and wellbeing of those in the school community.

 MSTA supports local school districts developing, approving, and disseminating a local policy that prioritizes the health and safety of students and employees with input from school stakeholders and the community.
 The policy must describe the health and safety measures the district will take to mitigate and respond to public health threats, including what actions the school district will take in response to a confirmed contagious disease in the district.